Quae/greyveldt/README.md

 By joining, acknowledge that this server is owned by Quae and Quae has final say in rule enforcement, argument resolution and banning decisionmaking.
 She'd like to be viewed as a generally-off-hands game master figure rather than the boss,so figure your shit out amongst yourselves before taking it to her because she won't be happy about playing mediator.

 Last updated 5/31/19

+# Getting Started
+We recommend reading our ['TLDR' guide to Greyveldt lore ](https://github.com/Quae/greyveldt_lore/blob/master/getting_started/tldr-lore.md), and follow the links from there to get started on char creation ideas! :)